segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/shopify-littledata/index.md

 Littledata uses a smart tracking script that can be applied to any Shopify site.
 The app uses server-side tracking to ensure 100% accuracy, gathering data at every customer touch point.

 This integration is maintained by Littledata.
-Please [reach out to their team](mailto:support@littledata.io) with any questions.
+[Contact their team](mailto:support@littledata.io) with any questions.

 ## Getting Started